The Person Before the Space

 That’s the real problem.
 Not that architects build badly.
 But that they build for an image of the person that’s too simple.
 The person as a user with needs that can be surveyed.
 Light, temperature, acoustics, square meters.
 All important.
 All insufficient.
 Because it doesn’t reach the layer beneath.
 The layer where consciousness, memory, and identity determine what a space does to you.

-Spaces that truly work do something that’s hard to describe.
-They receive the person without demanding anything.
-Without role, without mask, without expectation.
-That’s not an esoteric idea.
-It’s an architectural task.
-And it doesn’t start with the floor plan.
-It starts with the question of who will enter the space.
-Not what they’re supposed to do there.
-But who they are when they cross the threshold.
+Spaces that truly work do something to people that is very hard to describe.
+They primarily receive the person without demanding anything.
+The space has no direct expectation.
+That’s not esoteric, it’s the central task of architecture.
+I know there are architects who shake their heads at this.
+I know some personally.
+Architecture must not start with the floor plan, but with the question of who will enter the space.
+Not just what the person will do there.
+But who they are the moment they walk in.

-We don’t have a tool for this.
-Architecture thinks in functions.
+We have few tools for this.
+Architecture primarily thinks in functions.
 Psychology thinks in diagnoses.
-Neuroscience thinks in stimuli and responses.
-None of these fields think the person whole.
-And none of them ask the question that comes before the space: What do you bring with you when you open a door?
+And neuroscience thinks in stimuli and responses.
+That’s a simplification but it should make clear that none of these fields think the person whole, or can think the person whole.
+Because none of them ask the question that comes before entering a space or building: what does the person bring with them when you open the door and walk into the room.